Monday-Friday7:30 a.m. - 5:30 p.m.

 From 7,000 to about 2,000 years ago, semi-nomadic Archaic Indians settled in camps along the foothills, occupying open ridges, valleys and shelters among rock outcrops.
 They chose locations offering a reliable water source, shelter, diversity of plant and animal resources, and unobstructed views.
 Small groups began to stay in one place long enough to construct shelters and cultivate plants.

-From 2,000 to 200 years ago Plains Ceramic Stage Native Americans were then first to use pottery and the bow and arrow.
+From 2,000 to 200 years ago Plains Ceramic Stage Native Americans were first to use pottery and the bow and arrow.
 The Foothills region provided hunting grounds for multiple tribes, and the lowland areas continued to be used for winter camps and seasonal meeting grounds.